balinbob/yrc/README.md

-GTK+ graphical interface for controlling and streaming to Yamaha network receivers using pymusiccast
+GTK+ graphical interface for controlling and streaming to Yamaha® network receivers using pymusiccast

+"Yamaha" is a registered trademark of Yamaha Corporation.

 ![picture](images/gyrc02.png)
 ![picture](images/gyrc03.png)